EmmmaHan/ios-decal-lab1/README.md

 Setting the class of Storyboard view controller's allows us to programmatically interact with the UI elements in Interface Builder.
 If you look at **BoringViewController.swift**, for example, we are able to change the textcolor of the label programmatically, since we've created an outlet.

 Your task:
 - create a Swift file (Cocoa Touch Class) for the View Controller labeled q3b in **Main.storyboard**.
-You may name it whatever you like (see the [lecture slides](http://iosdecal.com/Lectures/Lecture2.pdf#page=22) if you forgot how to do this)
+You may name it whatever you like.
 - go back to **Main.storyboard**, and select the q3b view controller.
-Set it's class type to the class you just created in the previous step (again, the lecture slides should clear this up if you're confused)
+Set it's class type to the class you just created in the previous step (See step 3, if you are struggling [https://guides.codepath.com/ios/Creating-Custom-View-Controllers](https://guides.codepath.com/ios/Creating-Custom-View-Controllers))
 - create an outlet in your code for the label in this view controller.
 Then, in viewDidLoad, change the text of the label to "i am a view controller with a class set 😊"

 ### question 3: part 2 ###